magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/misc_unshakeable-peace.md

 we just keep practising with a heart at ease, comfortable with our pace.
 Once our mind has entered the stream, there’s nothing to fear.
 It will have gone beyond even the smallest evil action.
-The Buddha said that the mind of a someone who has attained the first stage of enlightenment, has entered the stream of Dhamma that flows to enlightenment.
+The Buddha said that the mind of a *sotāpanna,* someone who has attained the first stage of enlightenment, has entered the stream of Dhamma that flows to enlightenment.
 These people will never again have to experience the grim lower realms of existence, never again fall into hell.
 How could they possibly fall into hell when their minds have abandoned evil?
 They’ve seen the danger in making bad kamma.
 Even if you tried to force them to do or say something evil, they would be incapable of it, so there’s no chance of ever again descending into hell or the lower realms of existence.
 Their minds are flowing with the current of Dhamma.

 Once you’re in the stream, you know what your responsibilities are.
 You comprehend the work ahead.
 You understand how to practise Dhamma.
 You